 APM tools vs. APM platforms

-With the deluge of telemetry data that comes with cloud-native apps comes a profusion of performance monitoring tools.
+With the deluge of telemetry data that comes with cloud-native apps comes a profusion of performance monitoring tools and platforms.

 Organizations can take one of two approaches when picking APM tools.
-By default or by design, different teams may deploy a combination of point solutions — specialized monitoring tools that capture the individual components of their application environment.
+By default or by design, different teams may deploy a combination of point solutions.
 Or, they may choose a single platform that more fully encompasses the many layers and use cases within the application environment.
 Point solutions can pose benefits at a local level and challenges at a macro level, while a platform approach embraces a modern vision of APM that demonstrates clear advantages at the local and macro levels.

 Benefits of point solutions